wbeebe/rpi/README.md

 The folder contains the following data sheets in PDF format:

++ AV02-0629EN-DS-HDSP-210x-02Dec20100.pdf -
+ A current datasheet for the HP HDSP-2111 and HDSP-2113 which I still have a number of.
+Acquired back in the early 1980s, these are eight character alphanumeric displays.
+They are driven through MCP23017s in one of my current designs.
+Look in the I2Cpp folder for the software.

 + BCM2837-ARM-Peripherals-Stanford-EDU-Corrections.pdf -
  The BCM2835 datasheet with corrections for the BCM2837 applied by Stanford University's Computer Science division for classroom work.